 - Article Continued Below -

 Both you and your Ex must attend the 2-hour MIP, but you do so on separate dates.
 The MIP aims to provide you with information about the separation and divorce process, including:

 - The effects of separation and divorce on both adults and children

 Also as part of the MIP, you and your Ex will also receive information about local resources and programs for families who have embarked in the separation and divorce process.

 At Shulman Law Firm, we can give you tailored information and advice on your matter, and help you navigate the process of litigating your Family Law dispute.
-Call us for a free consultation.
+Call us for a consultation.